 - 1. The Spokesperson calls for the vote and formulates the voting subject/question and the voting options in as simple and concise way as possible. - 2.
 There should always be "No" and "Abstain" options to accommodate individuals who do not agree with any of the options presented or do not feel they are able to vote without a bias. - 3.
 The General Secretary sets up the vote and assures anonymity for voting. - 4.
 The vote should be announced by email to all parties eligible to vote. - 5.
 There should be an email to remind people to vote the day previous to when voting opens. - 6.
-All votes should be cast/submitted within the 48-hour timeframe in which to vote.

-7. The option that has the most votes in favour wins and does not require a majority of votes.

-8. In the case of a tie, the Spokesperson makes the final decision.
+All votes should be cast/submitted within the 48-hour timeframe in which to vote. - 7.
+The option that has the most votes in favor wins and does not require a majority of votes.
+However, this vote does require a quorum for the vote to be valid. - 8.
+In the case of a tie, the Spokesperson makes the final decision.